JDtheGeek/student-directory/README.md

 # Student Directory #
-A scrpit for managing the students enrolled at Villians Acadamy
+A script for managing the students enrolled at Villians Acadamy

 ## Using the Student Directory ##